discord-php/DiscordPHP/V7_CONVERSION.md

 ## Sending messages

 Sending messages is now done through the [`MessageBuilder`](src/Discord/Builders/MessageBuilder.php) class.
+See the [documentation](http://discord-php.github.io/DiscordPHP/) section on the message builder for usage.

 This has been added to support a few features: